-Whole blood donations are separated into specific cellular (red blood cells and platelets) and plasma products.
-This enhances the utilization of individual donations and decreases the need for blood donors.
-Transfusing the appropriate combination of blood products effectively provides for the clinical needs of patients and best utilizes the donated blood.
+Whole blood donations are separated into specific cellular (red blood cells and platelets) and plasma components.
+Transfusing the appropriate blood component to effectively provide for the clinical needs of patients optimizes use of donated blood.

-In addition, Canadian Blood Services publishes a Circular of Information to provide an extension of the component label and to provide information regarding component composition, packaging, storage and handling, indications, warnings and precautions, adverse events, dose and administration.
-The Circular conforms to the applicable regulations issued by Health Products and Food Branch, Health Canada.
+Canadian Blood Services provides a Circular of Information with comprehensive information regarding component composition, packaging, storage and handling, indications, warnings and precautions, adverse events, dose, and administration.
+The Circular conforms to the applicable regulations issued by Health Canada.

 Collection of blood products

 Apheresis technology instead of whole blood collection may also be used for collection of some blood components, including plasma and platelets.
-This collection procedure utilizes an automated in-line process in which whole blood from the donor enters a collection chamber where flow patterns separate the plasma from cellular blood constituents such as red blood cells and white blood cells.
-Plasma, or platelets suspended in plasma, are collected into a bag while the remaining constituents of the blood are returned to the donor.
+This collection procedure utilizes an automated in-line process in which whole blood from the donor enters a collection chamber where centrifugation separates the plasma from cellular blood constituents such as red blood cells and white blood cells.
+Information about the anticoagulants used can be found in the Circular of Information for each component type and in Table 1.
+Depending on the process, either plasma or platelets suspended in plasma are collected into a bag while the remaining constituents of the blood are returned to the donor.

 Red blood cells